Serialcomms/Serial-Ports-in-VBA6-legacy-for-2022/README.md

 New VBA routines here resolve the above in Excel, Word and Access (Windows versions only, Macros enabled).

+Functions are straightforward to use and coding style supports infrequent VBA users and developers.

+Intended to help implement ad-hoc projects for serial data acquisition or transfer.

 No plug-ins, DLLs, ActiveX, licences, payments or registrations are required.

-Functions are straightforward to use and coding style supports infrequent VBA users and developers.

-intended to help implement ad-hoc projects for serial data acquisition or transfer.

 <details><summary>More Information</summary>
 <p>